 Information for Grandparents

-Missouri statutes 452.402 and 452.403 address the rights of grandparents to visitation.
+Missouri Revised Statutes 452.402 and 452.403 address the rights of grandparents to access/visitation.
 There is a presumption that the parents of the grandchild, legally married and living together with the grandchild, know what is the best interest of their child.
-The Court may, however, grant reasonable visitation rights with a grandchild when their child who is a parent of the grandchild child is deceased, when the parents of the grandchild have filed for dissolution of their marriage, or the grandchild has resided in the home of the grandparents for a least six months within the past 24 month period, and a grandparent is unreasonably denied visitation with the grandchild for a period exceeding 90 days.
+The Court may, however, grant reasonable access/visitation when access has been unreasonably denied for more than 90 days and 1) the grandchild is the child of their deceased child; or 2) the grandchild's parents have filed for dissolution of their marriage; or 3) the grandchild resided in grandparent's home for a least 6 of the past 24 months.
 Visitation may only be ordered when the court finds it is in the best interests of the child.
-The rights of grandparent access terminate upon the adoption of the grandchild.
-An order for grandparent access may be pursued in several ways.
-It is best to consult a lawyer about the circumstances.
+The right of grandparent access terminates upon the adoption of the grandchild.

 Suggested Reading List for Grandparents